joh-ga/RubyCrumbler/README.md

 ## File Naming Convention
 To enable a quick identification and location of your converted document depending on the feature applied, the following file naming convention is used.<br>
 Abbreviations are added to the source file name to indicate the features that have been applied to the document.
 The suffix of the new file name indicates the ouput file for the corresponding feature.
-For example, the file named “myfirsttext_cl_nlc_tok.txt” is the output file of the tokenization step.<br><br>
+For example, the file named "myfirsttext_cl_nlc_tok.txt" is the output file of the tokenization step.<br><br>
 **Overview of the feature abbreviations:**
 * Data cleaning = cl
 * Normalization = n